 Just one of the draws of Portsmouth, this romantic seacoast town is also known for great dining, fun shopping and the Martin Hill Inn, voted “Best Garden Lovers B&B in New England” by Yankee Magazine.

 Couples with a fondness for unexplored (or less explored) territories will want to escape to the area of New Hampshire that screams “New England.”
 (So much, in fact, the region’s prime publication, Yankee Magazine, is based here).

 On this Romantic New Hampshire adventure, you’ll find Little Red Riding Hood’s “Grandma’s House,” the boyhood home of “Uncle Sam,” breathtaking hikes, Ken Burn’s restaurant, and one of the most charming Inn’s in the State – The Chesterfield Inn.

 SQUAM LAKE AND LAKE WINNIPESAUKEE – Definitive Romantic New Hampshire

 The most iconic old-age romance movies of all time – On Golden Pond – was filmed right on Squam Lake (which served as “Golden Pond”), but lovers of all ages will appreciate the quiet beauty of Squam or the more active spots around the larger Lake Winnipesaukee.
 Stay at Manor on Golden Pond for classic elegance, afternoon tea and superb lake views.

-The White Mountain Region in New Hampshire is so vast, the Getaway Mavens broke it down into three sections.
-Each area encompasses attractions old and new (mostly old) – perfect for the hiking couple seeking fresh mountain air and classic, old fashioned resorts and hotels.
+The White Mountain Region in New Hampshire is so vast, that the Getaway Mavens broke it down into three sections.
+Each area encompasses attractions old and new (mostly old) – perfect for the hiking couple seeking fresh mountain air and classic, old-fashioned resorts and hotels.
 This is, um, “peak” Romantic New Hampshire!